SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

 ..
 Warning:: this procedure will update the live configuration of the service
              stack, which will then be out of sync with the stack described in the compose file used to create the stack.
-This needs to be kept in mind if you try to apply the stack configuration using ``docker stack deploy`` later on.
-However if you destroy the unused config entry as suggested above, an execution of the ``docker stack deploy`` will not break anything (just recreate containers) since it will recreate original config object with the proper content.
+This needs to be kept in mind if you try to apply the stack configuration using :command:`docker stack deploy` later on.
+However if you destroy the unused config entry as suggested above, an execution of the :command:`docker stack deploy` will not break anything (just recreate containers) since it will recreate original config object with the proper content.

 See https://docs.docker.com/engine/swarm/configs/ for more details on how to use the config system in a docker swarm cluster.

-Note that the ``docker service update`` command can be used for many other things, for example it can be used to change the debug level of a service:
+Note that the :command:`docker service update` command can be used for many other things, for example it can be used to change the debug level of a service:

 .. code-block:: bash